What Makes Oriental Rugs Valuable

 Is there symmetry in the size and design?
 Of course slight variation is to be expected from any handmade work of art, some people actually like this.
 It adds a certain charm, making it truly an original piece of art.
 However, a large variation in the rug could mean the work of a novice worker.
 The symmetry in image is also a factor, if you compare the back of the rug to the front, it should somewhat match up.
 In a very gifted weaver, there will be no difference at all, and you will find it hard to tell the front from the back.

-One of the best things about a handmade rug, is that they will retain their value, and may even increase over decades, this is unlikely heard of for other home furnishings.
-Likely, a rug can be resold at it’s original purchase price.
+One of the best things about handmade rugs, is that they will retain their value, and may even increase over decades, this is unlikely heard of for other home furnishings.
+Likely, a rug can be resold at it's original purchase price.
 Age, however will not make up for any deficits in the rug.
 In other words, a rug that is over 100 years old but is of poor quality, will always be of poor quality no matter what the age.

 Oriental rugs are known for their history, the beauty of their intricate design, their colours, and the endless hours of labour done by hand.
 These Oriental Rugs have more then likely traveled far and wide to find a place in your home, a place in your heart.
 Perhaps, this is what makes them the most valuable!